ideal-lab5/idn-docs/docs/guides_and_tutorials/parachains/smart_contracts/ink.md

 5. Use the `IdnClient` to manage subscriptions:

 The `IdnClient` offers five ways to interact with your subscription.
-From starting a new subscription, updating your existing subscription, to killing your subscription, it has you covered.
+From starting a new subscription, updating your existing subscription, and even killing your subscription, the `IdnClient` has you covered.

 ```rust
 // Request a Quote
 self.idn_client.request_quote(